The following article has been approved for publishing because it serves the cause of the Light.

 Take That: In Last Watch, Anton mentions how a group of them went to see The Lord of the Rings.
 When it came to the duel between Gandalf and Saruman (whom Anton outright labels Light and Dark), all the Others laughed hysterically, as one of the first things they've been taught is that only an idiot relies exclusively on his amulets and battle wands instead of his Power.

-Technology Marches On: By New Watch, Anton has ditched his mini-disc player in favor of a smartphone that plays MP3s.
+Technology Marches On: By New Watch, Anton has ditched his mini-disc player in favor of a smartphone that plays MP3s and has a GPS navigator.
 He still has the old player, though, which proves useful.

 This Is Reality: In Last Watch, Semyon meets an old friend of his in Edinburgh and tells him they'll talk and exchange gifts later.
 Anton notes that, if this was an action film, these words would spell doom for Semyon.
 Luckily, things work differently in Real Life.